phonghuule/aws-well-architected-labs-1/content/Well-ArchitectedTool/200_Labs/200_Accelerating_Well_Architected_Framework_Reviews_using_integrated_AWS_Trusted_Advisor_insights/1_deploy_infrastructure.md

 The stack takes about 2 mins to create all the resources.
 Periodically refresh the page until you see that the **Stack Status** is in **CREATE_COMPLETE**.

 Once the stack is in **CREATE_COMPLETE**, visit the **Outputs** section for the stack and note down the **Key** and **Value** for each of the outputs.
 This information will be used in the lab.

-### 1.3 Define and document workload state

-To observe the behavior of this solution, you need one or more workloads defined and documented in the AWS Well-Architected Tool.
-Refer to the [Walkthrough of the Well-Architected Tool](https://wellarchitectedlabs.com/well-architectedtool/100_labs/100_walkthrough_of_the_well-architected_tool/) to learn how to do this.

-**NOTE:** Workloads must be defined and documented in the same AWS Region where you are running this lab.

 {{< prev_next_button link_prev_url="../" link_next_url="../2_create_tracking/" />}}